Learn

 The ability of a system or component to consistently meet performance standards over time under normal conditions; part of RAM analysis for improving asset performance.

-Reliability Centered Maintenance
+Reliability Centered Maintenance (RCM)

 A strategy that identifies the most effective maintenance methods for each asset based on reliability, safety, and cost.